rkillickdev/the-coffee-run/README.md

 <br>

 Selecting option 5 takes the user to a page providing them with a personalised message to let them know that their order has been submitted.
-Key details of the order are also provided including their unique order reference number, the total amount due for the order on pickup, and the esitmated pickup time:
+Key details of the order are also provided including their unique order reference number, the total amount due for the order on pickup, and the estimated pickup time:

 ![Finalised Order View](docs/features/coffee-run-finalise-order.png)